-With the increase in technological advance, lined and clad materials are getting popular in Process industries.
-By combining two materials, we can get the advantage of the two materials at low cost.
-In this lecture, I will teach you about lined & clad material used in piping.
+With the increase in technological advances, lined and clad materials are getting popular in Process industries.
+By combining two materials, we can get the advantage of the two materials at a low cost.
+In this lecture, I will teach you about lined & clad materials used in piping.

 Lined Pipe